JudiniLabs/code-gpt-docs/docs/tutorial-ai-providers/codegptplus_v2.md

 In this tutorial, you will learn how to connect your CodeGPT Plus account with the VSCode extension

-✨ Click [here](https://app.codegpt.co/) to create a free CodeGTP Plus account.
+✨ Click [here](https://app.codegpt.co/) to create a free CodeGPT Plus account.

 ## Connect your CodeGPT Plus account